lululxvi/deep-learning-for-indentation/README.md

 # Extraction of mechanical properties of materials through deep learning from instrumented indentation

-The data and code for the paper "Extraction of mechanical properties of materials through deep learning from instrumented indentation".
+The data and code for the paper [Extraction of mechanical properties of materials through deep learning from instrumented indentation, PNAS, 2020](https://www.pnas.org/content/early/2020/03/13/1922210117).

 ## Data